maseology/pyMPC2000xl/README.md

 # pyMPC2000xl
 A Python reader/writer of Akai MPC2000XL *.PRG and *.SND files.

-inspried by https://www.midicase.com/mpceditor/ (only I wanted a little more control).
+inspired by https://www.midicase.com/mpceditor/ (only I wanted a little more control).

 Here's what I started with:
 ```